elch10/instacart-market-basket/sql.md

 ```
 ![](images/8.png)

+So, this products are necessairly for life products

 - Products with least percentage of reorderings by users?
 This can be products with bad quality, rarely purchased goods like household chemicals or may be this product is not more exist at stores.
 You can note, that we try to find not simple avg of reordered field, but the fraction of number of buyings to total number of buys